DISTRIBUTION BOARD SPECIFICATION

-- Voltmeters shall be of the moving iron flush mounting type, with Class 1,5 accuracy as specified in IEC 51, locally manufactured with 96mm square flush panel mounting and fitted with unbreakable macrolon glass fronts.
+- Voltmeters shall be of the moving iron flush mounting type, with Class 1,5 accuracy as specified in IEC 51, locally manufactured with 96mm square flush panel mounting and fitted with unbreakable macro long glass fronts.
 The voltmeters shall be suitable for operation on a 50 Hertz system.
-The voltmeters shall be manufactured in accordance with BS 89 to industrial grade accuracy as specified therein.
+The voltmeters shall be manufactured in accordance with BS 89 to industrial-grade accuracy as specified therein.

 - The voltmeters shall be protected by high rupturing capacity cartridge fuses to IEE standards housed in suitable insulated fuse carriers with a panel-mounting base.
 Voltmeter selector switches shall be provided and shall have an off and 6 metering positions, between the phases and between each phase and neutral.

-- Unless otherwise specified, Ammeters shall be of the moving iron flush mounting type, with zero adjustment screw and shall match with the voltmeters, unbreakable macrolon glass fronts and scale range as specified.
+- Unless otherwise specified, Ammeters shall be of the moving iron flush mounting type, with zero adjustment screw, and shall match with the voltmeters, unbreakable macro long glass fronts, and scale range as specified.
 Ammeters for use in motor circuits shall have a suitably compressed overload range.

 - Combined Maximum Demand and Direct Indicating Ammeters